saiema/ICEBAR/README.md

 Inside both `.properties` files, and in any new one, the property `icebar.tools.arepair.root=Tools/ARepair` must be edited to have the full path to that directory, e.g.: for a user `bob` who downloaded the replication package inside his `Download` folder, the property should be changed to `icebar.tools.arepair.root=/home/bob/Downloads/ICEBAR-2.8.1/Tools/ARepair/`.

-## Running ICEBAR experiments (given a model and an oracle, search for a test suite that can make ARepair find a non-spurious repair)
+# Replicating ICEBAR's experiments

+## Using Docker

+We provide a docker image as an alternative for the replication of our experiments.
+For using our docker image please follow these instructions:

+ 1. Install Docker, by either installing Docker Desktop for [Windows](https://docs.docker.com/desktop/install/windows-install/) or [macOS](https://docs.docker.com/desktop/install/mac-install/); or by installing [Docker Engine](https://docs.docker.com/engine/install/) (not available for Windows).
+ 2. Pull our docker image `drstein/icebar:2.8.1` by executing `docker push drstein/icebar:2.8.1` or by using Docker Desktop.
+ 3. Create and run a docker container from our image by executing the command `docker run -it drstein/icebar:2.8.1`.

+The folder structure is the same as the one mentioned above, and the instructions are the same as for replicating our experiments natively.

+## Experiments replication

 The script for running these experiments is `icebar-run.sh` which can take two possible inputs: `--run-ARepair` to use the ARepair's bechmark; and `--run-A4F` to use the Alloy4Fun's benchmark.
 The cases for each benchmark can be disabled by commenting (prepending `#`) unwanted cases inside `AREPAIR_CASES` in `modelsARepair.sh`, or `A4F_CASES` in `modelsA4F.sh` for ARepair and Alloy4Fun benchmarks respectively.

-### Running ICEBAR on ARepair's benchmark
+## Running ICEBAR on ARepair's benchmark
 ```
 ./icebar-run.sh --run-ARepair
 ```

-### Running ICEBAR on Alloy4Fun's benchmark
+## Running ICEBAR on Alloy4Fun's benchmark
 ```
 ./icebar-run.sh --run-A4F
 ```